uc-cdis/indexd/README.md

 sudo apt-get install python-psycopg2
 ```

-To install the implementation, simply run:
+To install the implementation, assure you have poetry installed and simply run:

 ```bash
 poetry install